COM Honors Program Mission Statement

 - Submit a completed original typed copy of this form to the honors committee co-chair(s).

 - The student and professor will develop a rubric for assessing whether a completed honors project merits honors credit.
-They will submit the rubric with the signed honors contract.

 - Co-chairs may contact the faculty to learn the status of the project.